the deadbolts: where the doorknob

 just pretzel sticks in a salivating vice grip,

-if she could have escaped her paddock.
+had she escaped her paddock.

-There was nothing worth stealing:
+There was nothing here worth stealing:

-the living room sparkled silver on gold
+the living room sparkled silver and gold

 like a 60s’ Slingerland drum set: